smart-data-models/dataModel.Transportation/RoadSegment/doc/spec_IT.md

       x-ngsi:
         type: Property
     cyclePathRightHeight:
-      description: 'Height of the cycle track on the right edge of the road corresponding to this observation.'
+      description: Height of the cycle track on the right edge of the road corresponding to this observation
       type: number
       x-ngsi:
         type: Property
     cyclePathRightWidth:
-      description: 'Width of the cycle track on the right edge of the road corresponding to this observation.'
+      description: Width of the cycle track on the right edge of the road corresponding to this observation
       type: number
       x-ngsi:
         type: Property
     dataDescriptor:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'URI pointing to the data-descriptor entity'
           x-ngsi:
+            type: Property
+      description: URI pointing to the data-descriptor entity
+      x-ngsi:
         type: Relationship
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property